Not Just Cheese homeNot Just Cheese

 Before you arrive

-Bring a camera you know, charged batteries, clear cards, and curiosity.
+Bring the camera you travel with, charged batteries, clear cards, and curiosity.

 During the workshop

 Make, review, refine.
-Every location becomes part of one visual story.
+Every location becomes practice for the next destination.

 The guiding principle

-There are no formulas—only better ways to notice and decide.
+There are no formulas—only better ways to notice, decide, and remember.